nfdi4plants/ARC-specification/ARC specification.md

 The file `arc.cwl` MUST exist at the root directory of each ARC.
 It describes which runs are executed (and specifically, their ordering) to produce the computational results contained within the ARC.

 `arc.cwl` MUST be a CWL v1.2 workflow description and adhere to the same requirements as [run descriptions](#run-description).
 In particular, references to assay data files, external data, nested workflows MUST use relative paths.
 An optional file `arc.yml` MAY be provided to specify input parameters.

-### ISA-XLSX Format

-TODO: move up and proofread

-ISA-XLSX follows the ISA model specification saved in a XLSX format.
-The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
-Conceptually, using the terminology of the Spreadsheet ML specification in [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.
-A workbook MUST contain a single assay that can be organized in one or many worksheets.
-Worksheets MUST be named uniquely within the same workbook.
-A worksheet named study MUST store the STUDY ASSAYS section defined on investigation-level of the ISA model that is duplicated in the isa.investigation.xlsx.
-Additional worksheets MUST contain table object with fields organized on a per-row basis.
-The first row MUST be used for column headers.
-Comments or axillary information MAY be stored alongside with table objects in a worksheet.
-A ´Source´ MUST be indicated with the column heading ´Source Name´.
-Every table object MUST define at least one source per row.
-A Sample MUST be indicated with the column heading Sample Name.
-The source sample relation MUST follow a unique path in directed acyclic graph, but MAY distributed across different worksheets.

-Notes:
-  - It is RECOMMENDED to order worksheets according to the source sample relation for readability.

 ## Shareable and Publishable ARCs
 ARCs can be shared in any state.
 They are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions: